Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Proof of Theorems and

 A graph is {\em chordal} if all induced cycles in it are triangles.
 The {\em diamond} is the graph on four vertices obtained from the complete graph $K_4$ by deleting one edge.
 A graph is {\em diamond-free} if none of its induced subgraphs is (isomorphic to) the diamond.

 \begin{theorem}\cite{bandelt1986distance} Block graphs are precisely the diamond-free chordal graphs. \end{theorem}

-\begin{proposition} Let $G$ be a connected odd graph that satisfies $\text{ipp}(G) = |V(G)|-\nu(G)$.
+\begin{proposition} Let $G$ be a connected odd IPP-extremal graph.
 Then $G$ is a block graph.
 Moreover, if $G$ is biconnected, then $G$ is an odd complete graph. \end{proposition} \begin{proof} Clearly, biconnected block graphs are precisely the complete graphs.
 So, the second statement follows from the first (and from the assumption that $G$ is odd).
 Thus, it remains to show that $G$ is a block graph.
 In view of Theorem~\ref{thm-block-graph-chordal-diamond-free}, it suffices to show that $G$ is a diamond-free chordal graph.
+By Proposition~\ref{prop-basic-odd}, we have that $\text{ipp}(G) = \nu(G)+1$.